“Labor Omnia Vincit” McKay Law

 The Foreseeability/Dillon Test

-• Plaintiff witnessed the incident
+• The plaintiff witnessed the incident or its immediate aftermath

 The “Reasonable Person Would Have Suffered Serious Emotional Distress” Standard

-Some jurisdictions use a more general foreseeability standard.
+Some states use a general foreseeability test.

 Specific Recognized NIED Categories